Skip to main content

 A practical guide to configuring engineering metric alerts that catch problems early without causing alert fatigue.

-Dashboards are great for understanding trends, but they require someone to actively check them.
-Alerts flip the model—they come to you when something needs attention.
-This guide shows you how to configure alerts that catch real problems without drowning you in noise.
+Dashboards show trends, but someone has to open them.
+Alerts do the opposite: they come to you when something needs attention.
+This guide walks through configuring alerts that catch real problems without drowning your team in noise.

 The Problem with Dashboard-Only Monitoring